Experiential tourism in Willoq and Patacancha

 Flora and Fauna: 60 birds and more than 700 species of plants.

-According to some writers, the population of Willoq and Patacancha is a very particular ethnic group, maintaining a direct line of the last Incas, which does corroborate by their same surnames as Sinchi Pukha, Cusipaucar, Tupha, and others.
+According to some writers, the population of Willoq and Patacancha is a very particular ethnic group, maintaining a direct line of the last Incas, which is corroborated by their same surnames as Sinchi Pukha, Cusipaucar, Tupha, and others.

-The Living Tourism in Willoq and Patacancha is close to the town of Ollantaytambo; this place is one of the most privileged places to get to know the Andean Tradition.
-The people of Willoq and Patacancha meet with visitors to integrate society that respects them as equals, which is why it is not surprising that they scatter around the town’s square and streets of Ollantaytambo.
+The living tourism in Willoq and Patacancha is close to Ollantaytambo, one of the most privileged places to get to know the Andean tradition.
+The people of Willoq and Patacancha meet with visitors to integrate society that respects them as equals.
+Unsurprisingly, they scatter around the town’s square and streets of Ollantaytambo.

 The inhabitants of these communities maintain their current culture.
 One of the specialties of these descendants of the Incas is their textiles; their clothing, as is often the case with a series of community enterprises, has eye-catching colors.

 Patacancha is the stimulus to open up to experiential tourism, which arises from having long observed how travelers came to a destination near Ollantaytambo.
 In this case, they spent these few hours.
-They then retired in their buses without having had the opportunity to know A true treasure trove of handmade textiles and how they do it, on the one hand, and the other, excluding poor communities from the benefits of good tourism.
+They then retired in their buses without having had the opportunity to learn about a true treasure trove of handmade textiles and how they do it, on the one hand and the other, excluding poor communities from the benefits of good tourism.

-The Andes people then began to discover in the first place that their textiles, in general, are valuable capital that needs to imply recovered to put it in value and, at the same time, that the world is emitting tourism values the expressions of ancestral culture alive.
+The Andes people then began to discover in the first place that their textiles, in general, are valuable capital that needs to be recovered to put it in value, and, at the same time, the world is emitting tourism values that keep the expressions of ancestral culture alive.

-Travelers who appreciate the quality of popular art visit these communities because they know they will find pieces of excellent clothing, very different from the massive product exposed in the markets of the cities of Cusco.
+Travelers who appreciate the quality of famous art visit these communities because they know they will find pieces of excellent clothing very different from the massive products exposed in the Cusco markets.

 When one embarks on the trip to Willoq, one can visit the villages of Rumira Sondormayo and Q’elkanka, also of weavers.
-From the top, Willoq appears deployed in an endless flora, wild and cultivated, at the foot of the great mountains of the Andes.
+From the top, Willoq appears deployed in an endless, wild, and cultivated flora at the foot of the great mountains of the Andes.

 Visitors can feel a different city atmosphere when one is near the village.
-After all, you breathe pure nature air that is very pleasant in that place.
-The human presence adds the intensity of red and black that dominate the traditional dress.
+After all, you breathe pure, pleasant, natural air in that place.
+The human presence adds to the intensity of red and black that dominate the traditional dress.
 For that reason, the common name was given to these Inca descendants, “Huayruros,” because their dresses outstripped the color of the seed of good luck.

 The clothes are gorgeous and colorful shawls woven in different shades of earth, chullos decorated with beads and buttons, embroidered monteras, ribbons, braids, and hands.
 Everything in Willoq has the harmonic movement that demands the textile, composing a world of color and life.
 It will be an unforgettable experience in experiential tourism.